AMSTERDAM-SALINEVILLE FIELD

 This small rail yard remains at Bergholz.

-One coal mining facility that is still operational in this coalfield is the prep plant of the Sterling Mining Corporation between Bergholz and Salineville.
-It seems that
+One of the last coal mining facilities in this coalfield was the prep plant of the Sterling Mining Corporation between Bergholz and Salineville.
+It seemed that

-there has been a Sterling Mine here for 70 or 80 years.
+there was a Sterling Mine there for 70 or 80 years.